tychoprolarper/arise-ye-tarnished/README.md

 ## Creating characters
 None of us are "The Tarnished of no renown", the player character and Tarnished that becomes Elden Lord.
+Your character should be one that can mesh with a group.
+No one makes a group of spooky loners.

 ## Costume Requirements and Style Guide